swissQprint Relief & Textured Printing

 It is user discretion but advised to also increase the Quality (and thus the pass rate) of each layer, this increases the amount of ink used in each layer which can benefit the process:

-After these steps are completed you can go ahead and print the job, the printer will print each layer one after the other whilst moving the carriage height upwards to account for the height of the print.
+Now submit the multipage job to the printer & it will output as one file to the printer with all pages layered & configured for relief printing.
+The printer will print each layer one after the other whilst moving the carriage height upwards to account for the height of the print.
 The final result is a textured relief print mimicking the original 3D scanned artwork:

 • Related Articles